Postural Orthostatic Tachycardia Syndrome (POTS), the Vagus Nerve and Cervical Spine instability

 Ross Hauser, MD

-In this article and explanatory video, I will discuss how cervical instability affects the function of the heart including blood pressure variations and rapid heartbeat.
+In this article and explanatory video, I will discuss how cervical instability affects the function of the heart including blood pressure variations and rapid heartbeat by way of disruption of normal vagus nerve function.

 Does this sound like your story?
 Your doctors have found nothing